opentelekomcloud-docs/modelarts/umn/source/model_management/importing_a_model/importing_a_meta_model_from_a_template.rst

 Background
 ----------

 -  Because the configurations of models with the same functions are similar, ModelArts integrates the configurations of such models into a common template.
 By using this template, you can easily and quickly import the model.
-For details about the template, see `Introduction to Model Templates <../../model_templates/introduction_to_model_templates.html>`__.
+For details about the template, see :ref:`Introduction to Model Templates <modelarts_23_0098>`.
--  For details about the supported templates, see `Supported Templates <../../model_templates/introduction_to_model_templates.html#supported-templates>`__.
-For details about the input and output modes of each template, see `Supported Input and Output Modes <../../model_templates/introduction_to_model_templates.html#supported-input-and-output-modes>`__.
+-  For details about the supported templates, see :ref:`Supported Templates <modelarts_23_0098__en-us_topic_0172873520_section44801025155417>`.
+For details about the input and output modes of each template, see :ref:`Supported Input and Output Modes <modelarts_23_0098__en-us_topic_0172873520_section737759781>`.
 -  Ensure that you have uploaded the model to OBS based on the model package specifications of the corresponding template.
 -  The OBS directory you use and ModelArts are in the same region.